KineticLensman/KineticLensman.github.io/_posts/2018-06-18-how-this-site-works.md

 * When I'm happy with the text, I upload it to my GitHub repository using the GitHub web interface
 * GitHub then automatically processes the raw text files using [Jekyll](https://jekyllrb.com/) to create the static web pages you see in your browser

 If you want to try this yourself, there are some [really great tutorials](http://jmcglone.com/guides/github-pages/) that explain the  steps needed to create a GitHub Pages site.
 The set-up process basically involves creating some folders and files that provide the framework Jekyll needs to automatically convert text files in a GitHub repository into web-pages.
-The tutorials typically provide full examples, although it helps to have beginner-level awareness of [html](https://www.w3schools.com/Html/) and [css](https://www.w3schools.com/css/default.asp) if you want to change fonts and colours away from the defaults.
+The tutorials typically provide full examples, although you'll need beginner-level awareness of [html](https://www.w3schools.com/Html/) and [css](https://www.w3schools.com/css/default.asp) to change fonts and colours away from the defaults, or make your site more responsive to different device types.

 By default, a GitHub Pages website will have github in its web address.
 However, it's relatively easy to create your own custom domain (in this case, www.non-kinetic-effects.co.uk) and make it point at the GitHub site (although this will typically incur a small registration fee with a third party registration service).